-Repentance and forgiveness are two sides of the same coin meaning you cannot have the one without the other.
-Repentance, which is a gift of God’s abundant grace (2 Timothy 2:25,26), precedes forgiveness (1).
+Repentance and forgiveness are two sides of the same coin, meaning you cannot have one without having the other.
+Repentance, a gift of God’s abundant grace (2 Timothy 2:25,26), precedes forgiveness (1).
 Remember, the message Jesus told His disciples to preach was a message of repentance and forgiveness (Luke 24:47).
 Consequently, this was the clarion call they proclaimed as they went into the world with the good news of salvation (Acts 5:30,31).
 Their message was clear and uncompromising, and it led people to real salvation.
 Ironically, this is the message of joy that we must humble ourselves to receive.
-We must realize that repentance is not part of my sinful nature and I cannot bring it about myself because I cannot change my hardened heart into a softened heart.
+We must realize that repentance is not part of my sinful nature, and I cannot bring it about myself because I cannot change my hardened heart into a softened heart.
 If we are to enter into the joy of repentance, we must look to God in faith and pray for the gift of repentance.
 He alone can work miracles.
 Sanctification is a whole pathway of repentance and joy.
 Forgiveness is a fruit of repentance, and this leads to a hatred of sin and the fear of the Lord, which leads to an ever-deepening relationship with Him.
 An unforgiven sin that grows unchecked chokes the incoming love of God.
-It blocks the heart to His love.
-Repentance is a pathway to the Father heart of God, His love, and His forgiveness.
-A repentant heart has the blockages removed allowing the revelation of God’s love to flow freely.”
+It blocks the heart of His love.
+Repentance is a pathway to the Father’s heart, His love, and His forgiveness.
+A repentant heart has the blockages removed, allowing the revelation of God’s love to flow freely.”
 (2)

 Why are you depressed, O my soul?
 Why are you upset?
 Wait for God!
 For I will again give thanks to my God for his saving intervention.
 (Psalms 42:5)